 5. Get a Loan to Help Build Your Credit

 Lenders such as Wise Loan provide products that can help people build their credit.
-You don’t need a great credit score to qualify for a loan from Wise Loan.
+You don’t need a great credit score to qualify for a loan, such as an installment loan, from Wise Loan.
 But when you make your payments on time, we report that positive behavior to the credit bureaus to help you build a better credit history.
 That can help you positively impact your score.

 See if you qualify by applying with Wise Loan today.